ChimeraTK/DeviceAccess/doc/spec_dataValidityPropagation.md

 * to 2.1 The MetaDataPropagatingRegisterDecorator also propagates the version number, not only the data validity flag.
 Hence it's not called DataValidityPropagatingRegisterDecorator.
 * to 2.3.3 If there would be some outputs which are still valid if a particular input is faulty it means that they are not connected to that input.
 This usualy is an indicator that the module is doing unrelated things and should be split.
+* to 2.3.3 A change of the data validity in the DataFaultCounter does not automatically change the validity on all outputs.
+A module might not always write all of its outputs.
+If the DataFaultCounter reports 'faulty', those outputs which are not written stay valid.
+This is correct because their calculation was not affected by the faulty data yet.
+And if an output which has faulty data is not updated when the data validity goes back to 'ok' it also stays 'faulty', which is correct as well.